drchuckradio/spirit-of-rockline/03-rl-guests.md

 This list covers the guest history of Rockline in the years listed below.
 Some guest information could not be determined, and has been left as unknown, indicated with a question mark (?).
 Shows marked with an asterisk (^\*^) indicates a rebroadcast.
-For sources, see [About the Guest Data].
+For sources and how to contribute corrections, see [Guest Data and Contributions].

 **1980s**: [1981](#rl1981), [1982](#rl1982), [1983](#rl1983), [1984](#rl1984), [1985](#rl1985), [1986](#rl1986), [1987](#rl1987), [1988](#rl1988), [1989](#rl1989)\
 **1990s**: [1990](#rl1990), [1991](#rl1991), [1992](#rl1992), [1993](#rl1993), [1994](#rl1994), [1995](#rl1995), [1996](#rl1996), [1997](#rl1997), [1998](#rl1998), [1999](#rl1999)\